-- Tron Lightcycle Power Run is opening on April 4, 2023.
+- Tron Lightcycle Power Run is now open!

-- Splash Mountain is closing permanently on January 23, 2023, to become Tiana’s Bayou Adventure.
+- Splash Mountain closed permanently on January 23, 2023, to become Tiana’s Bayou Adventure.
 The newly rethemed attraction is scheduled to open in 2024.

 - Guardians of the Galaxy: Cosmic Rewind is now open!